BambyG/classic-arcade-game/README.md

 Once the player reaches the water (i.e., the top of the game board), the game is won.

-The player as 3 lives.
+The player has 3 lives.
 The player loses one life everytime he/she collides with and enemy!

 When winning the player earn an extra life!